Geometric and wave optics in a BTZ optical metric-based wormhole

 \section{\mdseries{Revisiting the BTZ optical metric}}

-Recent studies \cite{6,7} propose that a graphene structure shaped as a surface of revolution with constant negative curvature, such as the Beltrami trumpet, may exhibit phenomena analogous to those observed in quantum field theory on curved spacetimes.
+In this section, we revisit the optical metric of the static BTZ black hole, as introduced in~\cite{7}, and demonstrate that this metric describes an optical wormhole, referred to as a hyperbolic wormhole, a name derived from its radial shape function.
+Recent studies~\cite{6,7} propose that a graphene structure shaped as a surface of revolution with constant negative curvature, such as the Beltrami trumpet, may exhibit phenomena analogous to those observed in quantum field theory on curved spacetimes.
 Of particular interest is the potential connection to BTZ black hole metrics \cite{1}.
 These solutions have been extensively studied due to their significance in string theory, particularly in the context of black holes and their quantum microstates.
-The metric of the static BTZ black hole can be rewritten as follows:
+The metric of the static BTZ black hole can be rewritten as follows~\cite{7}: